Tahir-Siddiqh/Codecademy-Projects/README.md

 * samevalues.py is a test on finding out same vales' index when two lists are provided.
 * **boredlesstourist.py is a recommendation engine built on interests and places.**
 * lastname.py is learning exercise where I had to store authors last name from the given list.
 * poem.py is review exercise of all the concepts learnt by performing string methods.
 * **threadshed.py is a data analysis project wher I had to clean string of data to give a legible and understandable output to the stake holders.**
 * scarbble.py project on dictionary in python where I had to calculate score for players playing scrabble.
 * classesintro.py is a classes introduction project where class for Students and their grade is passed.
 * Sortedlist.py is simple review of Inheritence and Polymorphism.
 * **restraunt.py is a small project on classes and their uses while programming where they provide us with structure and clarity.**
-* frequency.py is an interesting testing problem wher I found frequency of words/objects in a dictionary
+* frequency.py is an interesting testing problem wher I found frequency of words/objects in a dictionary.
 * Fender.py is a simple fun exercise on file system in python.
 * veneer.py is a project on classes and how to build a functions in python that help make an art-dealer network.
 * default.py is a lesson on default returns in python.
 * kwargs.py is a lesson on keyword arguments in python.
 * insurance.py is a simple project on variables to give insurance changes for each variable.
 * insurancecontrolflow.py is continuation of insurance.py where I added control flow logic to the simple program.
 * insurancelist.py is a simple code where a list functions have been used.
 * insuranceloop.py is a project on loops for insurance agency.
 * insurancestring.py simple project on cleaning and dividing strings provided.
 * insuranceclass.py is a review project on classes in python.
 * Helloworld.java are my first lines of code in Java language.
 * Tree.java is my first simple project where I learn to in Java.
 * SavingsAccount.java is a project on state and behaviour in Java.